Paul Nicholas Mason

 Paul’s plays include Circles of Grace and The Discipline Committee, both published by Dramatic Publishing of Woodstock, Illinois.
 Discipline was work-shopped at the Atlantic Theatre Festival in Wolfville, Nova Scotia, first produced at the Cork Arts Theatre in Cork, Ireland in 1997, and subsequently restaged in several Canadian cities.
 (It was optioned for a feature film in 1998.)
 Circles has been produced only in the United States.
 Paul’s Death at the Petroglyphs was awarded the J.C.W.
 Saxton Prize by Queen’s University in 1994, and his Sister Camille’s Kaleidoscopic Cabaret was awarded first prize in the 1996 international playwriting competition sponsored by CITA: this latter play was given a workshop production in Chicago, but received its first full-scale staging at Trinity House Theatre in Livonia, Michigan in the fall of 1998.

 Paul retired from teaching in 2015, and in December of that year launched a new career in voice-acting, film and television.
-As of May of 2016, his nine projects (including three features) are either in post-production or still to be made.
+As of January of 2018, he has been involved in some forty projects, including twelve feature films.
+Mr Mason became a member of ACTRA in late 2017.